christopherobin/mage/scripts/templates/create-project/Readme.md

 ## Installation

-After having cloned this project, you must set up a configuration file for your particular NODE_ENV.
+Before running %APP_NAME% for the first time, you must set up a configuration file for your particular NODE_ENV.
 You can do this by copying a `.yaml` file from the `config` folder to `NODE_ENV.yaml` in the same folder (where you replace "NODE_ENV" with the value of your NODE_ENV variable), and then editing your copy to suit your needs.

 Once you have set up your configuration, you can install all dependencies and set up databases by
 running: